changsongyang/cncf-cks/minimize_microservice_vulnerabilities/secrets.md

 ## Using Secrets as environment variables

 You can consume the data in Secrets as environment variable in your container.
-- For each container, add an environment variable for each Secret key you want to use, e.g: `env[].valueFrom.secretKeyRef`
+- For each container, add an environment variable for each Secret key you want to use, e.g: `containers[].env[].valueFrom.secretKeyRef`

 ```sh
 > kubectl create secret generic stripe-api-key --from-literal=api-key=abc123def456